zhangchaoza/corert-samples/Spectre.Console/README.md

 # README.md

-corert cannot get MetadataToken,`Spectre.Console.Cli.Demo2` do not works.
+corert cannot get constructor for command,`Spectre.Console.Cli.Demo` do not works. corert cannot get constructor for command,`Spectre.Console.Cli.Demo2` do not works.